Antiz96/Linux-Desktop/Arch-Linux/Base_installation_with_disk_encryption_UKI_and_Secure_Boot.md

 > [...]

 ### Setup Unified Kernel Image (UKI)

+Secure Boot only acts on UEFI executables and initramfs is an additional file loaded as part of the kernel cmdline.
+UEFI is not aware of the initramfs file during boot, so using Secure Boot/`sbctl` as is would leave our initramfs unsigned/unverified (and thus exploitable).

+To avoid that, we need to use a [Unified Kernel Image (or UKI)](https://wiki.archlinux.org/title/Unified_kernel_image) which includes both the kernel and the initramfs in a single file and sign that file with `sbctl` instead.
+Additionally it allows to have simpler `/boot` partition (and a simpler boot chain overall), as systemd-boot [automatically look for those UKI image at boot](https://wiki.archlinux.org/title/Unified_kernel_image#systemd-boot) (meaning you don't need additional systemd-boot config/entries).

 ```bash
 vim /etc/kernel/cmdline # Add our encrypted root partition to the kernel cmdline